Rottweiler Great Dane Mix (Weiler Dane): Info, Pictures, Characteristics & Facts

 Loyal, Protective, Gentle, Stubborn, Mellow

-When looking into getting a Weiler Dane, there’s one key factor you need to consider: their size.
-These are not small dogs at all.
-They’re a cross between one of the tallest dog breeds (the Great Dane) and the stockiest (Rottweiler).
+When looking into getting a Weiler Dane, there’s one factor you need to consider: their size.
+These are not small dogs and are a cross between one of the tallest dog breeds (the Great Dane) and the stockiest (Rottweiler).

-Being such a large animal, they’re going to require a ton of food—more than 3 cups every single day.
-And this can add up to become very expensive very quickly.
-So, if you can’t afford to keep up with their dietary intake, the Weiler Dane might not be the best choice for you.
+Being such a large animal, they will require plenty of food, at least 3 cups every day.
+So, if you can’t afford to keep up with their dietary needs, the Weiler Dane might not be the best pet for you.

 Next, you should have some room for them to maneuver around.
 This doesn’t mean you need a large fenced yard or sprawling ranch.
 They thrive in apartments, townhouses, or other smaller abodes.
-But you might have to rearrange the furniture just to help them move freely—whenever these couch potatoes decide to move that is.
+However, you might have to rearrange the furniture to help them move freely.

-The last thing to consider about their size is that they don’t have any self-awareness as to how big they are.
-And if there’s one thing that these big babies love to do it’s to curl up in your lap after a long day of doing nothing.
-They may be the biggest lap dogs of any dog breed.
-While this is a wonderful trait for some owners, others might find this rather difficult to deal with.
-Early training will help to break this habit.
+The last aspect to consider about their size is that they don’t know how big they are.
+If there’s one thing that these big babies love to do, it’s to curl up in your lap after a long day of doing nothing.
+They may be the biggest lap dogs of any breed, and while it is an admirable trait for some owners, others might find it difficult to deal with.
+However, early training can help them break the habit.

-Despite their size and lineage, the Weiler Dane isn’t bred for work or service.
-Instead, they’re bred for companionship, which is abnormal to see for breeds of their size.
+The Weiler Dane isn’t bred for work or service despite their size and lineage.
+Instead, they’re bred for companionship, which is unusual to see for dogs of their size.

-While they’re not the heaviest shedders around, the Weiler Dane does require weekly grooming.
+While they’re not the heaviest shedders, the Weiler Dane requires weekly grooming.
 However, you may need to focus more on grooming during the spring and fall months.

 Temperament & Intelligence of Weiler Danes 🧠

-The Weiler Dane is one of the world’s cuddliest dogs, despite its enormousness.
-They want nothing more than to cozy up to you on the sofa or in the bed.
+Despite their massive body, the Weiler Dane is one of the world’s cuddliest dogs.
+They want nothing more than to cozy up to you on the sofa or bed.
 But their love and compassion reach out further than just snuggle time.
-They’re also extremely mellow dogs in their daily life and don’t require too much stimulation.
+They’re also mellow dogs and don’t require too much stimulation.

-They’re relatively intelligent; however, they do have a bit of a stubborn streak.
+They’re relatively intelligent but have a bit of a stubborn streak.
 The good news is that it can be easily trained out of them, and you should start training as early as possible.

 Are These Dogs Good for Families? 🏡

-These are excellent dogs for families, even for those with children.
+Weiler Great Danes are excellent dogs for families, even those with children.
 Weiler Danes love kids.
-They’re patient enough to deal with pesky kids and even adore all the attention they receive while they’re climbing all over them.
+They’re patient enough to deal with pesky children and adore all the attention they receive while they’re climbing all over them.
 Some Weiler Danes will even allow their families’ children to climb on and ride them like horses.

-Regardless, be careful to always supervise playtime between your pup and children as accidents do happen, especially considering the size of this dog.
+Regardless, be careful to always supervise playtime between your pup and children since accidents happen, especially considering the dog’s size.

 Does This Breed Get Along with Other Pets? 🐶 😽

-Weiler Danes can also get along with other pets with little to no issue.
-They’re just big lovers and will often try to snuggle up with your smallest pup when taking a nap.
-When your Weiler Dane is raised with another pet in the family from a young age, they will treat that animal like any other member of the family and love and protect them.
+Weiler Danes can get along with other pets with little to no issue.
+They’re big lovers and often try to snuggle up with other dogs when taking a nap.
+When your Weiler Dane is raised with another pet from a young age, they will treat the animal like any other family member and love and protect them.

 Things to Know When Owning a Weiler Dane:

-There’s more to owning a Weiler Dane though than just feeding them a whole bunch of food and giving them plenty of snuggles.
+There’s more to owning a Weiler Dane than feeding them and giving them plenty of snuggles.
 Let’s go over some of the basic needs this breed requires.

 Food & Diet Requirements 🦴

-This leads them to be very susceptible to bloat.
+This can make them susceptible to bloat.
 That’s why you need to ensure they don’t start exercising until given a chance for their food to settle.

 Exercise 🐕

-You’d think a dog of this size would require a bunch of exercises.
+You’d think a dog of this size would require plenty of exercise.
 However, that’s where you’d be mistaken.
 These giants don’t need but 30 minutes of exercise a day.
-Simply take them for their daily walk, and that’s all they’ll need.
+You can take them for their daily walk and play with them at home, and that’s all they’ll need.

-They’re not very active at all as it takes a bunch of energy to move around their large frames.
-Since they don’t require much exercise and they’re not going to be bounding around the house, Weiler Danes are excellent apartment pets.
+They’re not very active, and since they don’t require much exercise, they’re not going to be bounding around the house.
+Therefore, Weiler Danes are excellent apartment pets.

 Training 🦮

-Just like every other dog breed, the Weiler Dane should be subjected to obedience training and socialization early in life.
-They’re not the smartest breed around; however, that doesn’t mean they’re untrainable.
+Like other dogs, the Weiler Dane should engage in obedience training and socialization early in life.
+They’re not the most intelligent dogs around, but that doesn’t mean they’re untrainable.
 They follow commands very well once trained.

-But getting to that point may be difficult at first.
-They’ve been known to have a stubborn streak in them which can make them a little thick-headed to start.
+However, getting to that point may be difficult at first.
+They’ve been known to have a stubborn streak, which can make them a little thick-headed to start.

 Grooming ✂️

-As far as grooming goes, they’re not as high-maintenance as you might think.
-Weiler Danes aren’t super shedders and only require weekly brushing to keep their coat in check.
-But there are two specific areas you’ll need to pay closer attention to.
+Regarding grooming, they’re not as high-maintenance as you might think.
+Weiler Danes are moderate shedders and only require weekly brushing to keep their coats in check.
+However, there are two specific areas you’ll need to pay closer attention to.

 The first is their ears.
-Since they have large floppy ears, there’s a high chance for the wax buildup to occur.
+Since they have large floppy ears, they’re more vulnerable to ear infections.
 Be sure to clean out your pup’s ear regularly to prevent ear infections.

 The next is their nails.
 Because they live such a sedentary lifestyle, their nails do not get naturally filed down.
-Clip them monthly to keep them at a manageable length.
+You can clip them monthly to keep them at a manageable length.

 Health Conditions ❤️

-Being a hybrid dog, the Weiler Dane is technically susceptible to most of the ailments that plague their purebred ancestors.
-However, since they are hybrids, the probability of them contracting any of these is much, much lower.
+As a hybrid dog, the Weiler Dane is susceptible to most ailments affecting their purebred ancestors.
+However, since they are hybrids, the probability of them contracting them is much lower.
 So, they’re generally healthier and more robust.
-But due to their size, they are at risk for a small number of conditions.

 - Cataracts